Classics like Cold Fear, I Am Alive or Child of Eden become part of Atari's catalog.

 The catalog of Ubisoft has added an unexpected twist: several of its licenses are now in the hands of Atari.
 The North American company has announced the acquisition of several intellectual properties that made their mark during the Xbox 360 and Xbox One generations.

-The operation doesn’t just involve preserving the games as we know them.
-Atari has confirmed that it will explore re-releasing them on new platforms and may even expand them with additional content and new distribution methods.
+The operation doesn’t just limit itself to preserving the games as we know them.
+Atari has confirmed that it will explore re-releasing them on new platforms and that they could even be expanded with additional content and new distribution methods.
 A move that puts titles that seemed forgotten back on the radar.

 Cold Fear, I Am Alive, and other Ubisoft classics are now owned by Atari